HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 If you've got a brand new plant and it's already like that, you could take the plant out of its pot and examine the soil and feel the moisture level.

-Brown dead Haworthia leaf tips.
+Brown Haworthia leaf tips.

 You could try moving your Haworthia to a new home to prevent further browning, especially if it's quite disfiguring.
 But in all likelihood, the damage in most cases is confined to the very tips of the leaves and it could just be a case of not needing to do anything other than snipping the brown ends off.